jd1378/vue-sticky-element/README.md

 yarn add vue-sticky-element
 ```

-then add it to your vue application:
+Then add it to your vue application:

 ```js
 // add it to your vue application: